Find a home

 Finding a place to call home is an important part of settling into a new country.
-Here you will find information on the various forms of housing and where to start your search.
-Keep in mind that the rental market, particularly in central Gothenburg, can be very competitive.
+On this page you will find information on the various forms of housing and where to start your search.

 Renting an apartment